presseverykey/everykey-tutorial/lesson2/GPIO.md

 Input works very similarly to output.
-Before you read this section, please skim over the examples in `examples/lightbutton` and `examples/lightbutton_pro` that illustrate how to use the Anykey's built in button.
+Before you read this section, please skim over the examples in `examples/lightbutton` and `examples/lightbutton_pro` that illustrate how to use the Everykey's built in button.

-The basic functionality is more or less the same than for output: configure the direction of the pin and then use `any_gpio_read` instaed of `any_gpio_write`.
+The basic functionality is more or less the same than for output: configure the direction of the pin and then use `any_gpio_read` instead of `any_gpio_write`.

 Input pins have more configuration options, though.